 Medicare was never intended to be stand-alone medical insurance.
 It is designed to be the primary foundation of a health insurance program from which the consumer can build upon and construct the full insurance coverage desired.
 You should be aware of what Medicare does not cover so that you can fill in those gaps to construct a more robust insurance program for your needs.

-Important categories of insurance not covered by Original Medicare include dental services, prescription drugs, hearing care, long-term care, custodial care, annual physicals, cosmetic surgery, vision care and more.
+Important categories of insurance not covered by Original Medicare include dental services, prescription drugs (except Part B drugs), hearing care, long-term care, custodial care, annual physicals, cosmetic surgery, vision care and more.
 Each of these categories of coverage has exceptions which will be covered in more detail in this article. in addition, we will guide you to what insurance you should consider to protect yourself from expenses in each of these categories.

 To best understand what your Medicare does not cover, the reader should focus on “Why” the procedure is recommended more than the procedure itself.
 Many procedures you may think are not covered by Medicare, are covered under select circumstances.